MachinisteWeb/node-atlas/README.en.md

 ### Fileset ###

-After installing NodeAtlas somewhere on your machine, you create a set of files representing a site anywhere else like structure below:
+After installing NodeAtlas, you can create a set of files representing a site in the folder of your choice.
+In the example below, we will use `hello-world` directory:

 ```
 hello-world/